Maps show the forecast track of Tropical Storm Gabrielle, the 7th named storm of the 2025 Atlantic hurricane season

 At the start of the season, NOAA's outlook suggested that between 13 and 19 named storms would form in the Atlantic, with as many as nine strengthening into hurricanes and as many as five becoming Category 5 storms, which are the most powerful.
 The agency revised the outlook slightly in August, predicting that the season would see 13 to 18 named storms, including five to nine hurricanes, two of which could be major.

-Of the six named tropical storms that have developed this year before Gabrielle, only one, Chantal, made landfall.
+Of the six named tropical storms that have developed this year before Gabrielle, only one, Chantal, made landfall in the U.S.